giovaboy/Onkyo-NodeMCU/README.md

 # Onkyo NodeMCU

-Use any NodeMCU ESP82666 board to drive you Onkyo Amplifier via REST commands.
+Use any NodeMCU ESP8266 board to drive your Onkyo Amplifier via REST commands.

 ## Description
-This project will help you to create an usb powered little box that will expose some REST API GET commands in you local network to drive your offline amplifier.
+This project will help you to create an usb powered little box that will expose some REST API GET commands to you local network to drive your offline amplifier.

 ## Tools needed
 What I'm using: